cpv-project/live-profiler/docs/Models/CpuSampleModel.md

 ### getCallChainSymbolNames

-Returns the symbol names associated with instruction pointers in call chain, may contains nullptr.
+Returns the symbol names associated with instruction pointers in call chain, may contains nullptr.<br/>
 The result of getCallChainIps and getCallChainSymbolNames should have the same size.